How do you recreate a film that never existed?

 For all its strong points, Rough Cut runs for a little too long to relate to the casual watcher.
 Aspiring filmmakers will relish this stripped down reveal of how to make a film but the lack of charisma from the makers and their monotonous delivery becomes a little off-putting and at times conceited.
 It may be harsh to judge as they are not performers, but as subjects for a full-length documentary they are not very captivating.

-Rough Cut was released on 6th December 2013.
+Rough Cut is released nationwide on 6th December 2013.